-Search engine optimization, abbreviated SEO, is an umbrella term for improving a site’s ranking in the search engine results pages– in other words, trying to get to the top of search results.
+Search engine optimization (SEO) is an umbrella term for improving a site’s ranking in the search engine results pages– in other words, trying to get to the top of search results.

 There are two aspects of SEO that concern site owners.
 The first is known as technical SEO, or on-page SEO.
-Basically, this means building your site and its content in such a way that Google can easily understand what it’s about and know what traffic to send your way.
-It also encompasses technical aspects like how fast your website loads and whether visitors using mobile or adaptive devices can use your website.
+Basically, this means building your website and its content in such a way that Google can easily understand what it’s about and know what traffic to send your way.
+On page SEO also means making sure your website loads quickly and can be easily used on all kinds of devices.

-As a web developer, making sure your new website checks all the above boxes is a high priority for me!
+As a web developer, making sure your new website checks all the above boxes is big part of my job.

 But there’s another aspect of SEO that it’s necessary for you as a site owner to give priority to if you want to have a successful website.
 We can call this external SEO, or off-page SEO.
-This refers to all the steps you can take outside of your website (or even without your own website) to rank better in search engine results.
+This refers to all the steps you can take outside of your website to rank better in search engine results.

-The four aspects of SEO below are an introduction to the basics of off-page SEO, and none of them require any knowledge of code or websites.
-They are all aimed at owners of businesses rather than web professionals.
+The four aspects of SEO below are an introduction to the basics of off-page SEO, and none of them require any knowledge of code.
+These techniques can be used by any small business owner to improve your SEO by optimizing things outside of your website.

 Whether you’re starting from scratch or you’ve been in business a while, the first thing to do is give your site a visibility checkup.